Touring by Bike: How to Get Started

 A precise minute by minute plan will only frustrate you when you fail to adhere to it (you undoubtedly will), while a choice of only the final destination will leave you frustrated as you backtrack a hundred kilometers to avoid the unanticipated highway you aren’t permitted on.
 It’s also important that your route is commensurate with your housing and food/water plans: if you plan to sleep only in hostels, you should target major cities; if you are unwilling to carry 5-10 liters of water, you will need to avoid deserts.

 The equipment you carry is a function of both the trip duration and the route you plan to set out on.
-Long trips through sparsely populated areas require additional thought, but there are a couple of essentials items you’ll want for any trip longer than a couple days.
+Long trips through sparsely populated areas require additional thought, but there are a couple of essentials items you’ll want for any trip longer than a couple of days.
 A good set of waterproof panniers is the first step, assuming you already have a bike to put them on, although I’ve seen at least one brave soul who carried all his gear in a 50-liter hiking backpack.

 At least two spare tubes for your wheels are essential, as is a basic patch kit for extending their life.
 These will do nothing for you on the road without a pump for inflating them.
 A good multitool, with the appropriate allen (hex) keys, spanners, spoke wrench, and chain break will be your best friend.
 Spare spokes can keep a bad day from becoming a tour-ending day.
 A set of extra cablings for your brakes and shifters are a must.
 An extra brake pad or two is a great idea.